akharrou/42-Hackathon-BuildTheBay/README.md

 We built a Restaurant E-Guide that focuses on the needs of local restaurants.
 Specifically, we wanted to emphasize the positive experiences that people have had at restaurants in the Newark area.

 The website was built with the **M.E.R.N** stack.

+You can find the full 42 Silicon Valley report [here](https://www.42.us.org/42-hosts-first-build-the-bay-hackathon/) !